-Student organizations are a great way to get involved on campus, meet new people, give back to our community, and have a great time!
-Student organizations may focus on academics, community building, entertainment, and campus improvement.
-For a complete listing of student organizations please visit our website at www.sandburg.edu/life/student-life.
+Student organizations are a great way to get involved on campus, meet new people, give back to our community, and enhance your college experience!
+Student organizations may focus on academics, community services, entertainment, and campus improvement.
+For a complete listing of student organizations please visit our website at www.sandburg.edu/ life/student-life.